Oct 19, 2020

 Who is at fault for an accident is not always clear right away.
 There are many factors that go into fault determination for car accidents.
 Who’s involved, where they were driving, speed, road conditions and more all play a role.
 Fault can also be shared.

-Fault determination rules were created to help insurance companies, police and others involved determine who is at fault, and how much fault they share.
+Fault determination rules were created to help insurers, police and others involved determine who is at fault, and how much fault they share.

-Your Insurance Company Determines Who's At Fault In An Accident
+Your Insurer Determines Who's At Fault In An Accident

 This is where things can get complicated and difficult to understand.
-Fault is determined by your insurance company.
+Fault is determined by your insurer.
 To do this, they use the Fault Determination Rules that were created under the Insurance Act to investigate the accident and assign fault.

 The Financial Services Commission of Ontario explains :